EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Experimental Results

 For unordered images, we conduct the experiments on 14 large unordered datasets~\cite{1dSfM}.
 These 14 datasets contain a total number of 58k unordered Internet photos, covering a wide variety of scenes.
 The strategy which retrieves $N_R$ images to match is denoted as $IR_{N_R}$.
 We use the state-of-the-art image retrieval method NetVLAD~\cite{netvlad}, and compare $IR_{5}$, $IR_{25}$, $IR_{50}$, and the proposed matching strategy.
 In the proposed strategy, the two inputs of Algorithm~\ref{alg:iteration}, $ \mathcal{M}_{init}$ is the matching result of $IR_{5}$ and $N_{max}$ is set to 50.
 When $N_{max}$ is 50, the result of the proposed strategy happens to be a subset of the result of $IR_{50}$.
 For a fair comparison, all strategies use the same implementation in feature extraction, feature matching, and geometric verification.
-We evaluate four metrics and the results are shown in Table~\ref{table:matching}. $Registered$ is the number of registered frames, $Time$ denotes the time consumed in the matching stage, $Precision$ is computed from $\frac{TP}{P}$, and $Recall = \frac{TP}{N_{gt}}$, where $TP$ is the number of image pairs that share at least 30 feature tracks, $P$ is the number of the candidate image pairs, $N_{gt}$ is the true number of convisible images.
+We evaluate four metrics and the results are shown in Table~\ref{table:matching}. $Registered$ is the number of registered frames, $Time$ denotes the time consumed in the matching stage, $Precision$ is computed from $\frac{TP}{P}$, and $Recall = \frac{TP}{N_{gt}}$, where $TP$ is the number of image pairs that share at least 30 feature tracks, $P$ is the number of the candidate image pairs, $N_{gt}$ is the true number of covisible images.
 It is best to obtain $N_{gt}$ by brute-force matching, but it is computationally prohibitive for large-scale datasets.
 Considering that the matching results of all strategies are subsets of the result of $IR_{50}$, we can use the result of $IR_{50}$ as $N_{gt}$ without affecting the comparison result between different strategies.
-Note that during the calculation of recall, the matches irrelevant to the registered frames are removed. $IR_{5}$ is the fastest method, but we find the results of $IR_{5}$ can not guarantee the completeness of reconstruction.
-Fig~\ref{fig:reconstruction} shows the reconstruction results of the different methods in Madrid Metropolis and Union Square.
-In order to better show the completeness of reconstruction results under different matching methods, we show the registration rate ($\frac{Registered}{ Registered_{IR_{50}}}$) in Fig~\ref{fig:reg_ratio}.
+Note that when calculating recall, matches that are irrelevant to the registered frames are removed. $IR_{5}$ is the fastest method, but we find the results of $IR_{5}$ can not guarantee the completeness of reconstruction.
+Fig.~\ref{fig:reconstruction} shows the reconstruction results of the different methods in Madrid Metropolis and Union Square.
+In order to better show the completeness of reconstruction results under different matching methods, we show the registration ratio ($\frac{Registered}{Registered_{IR_{50}}}$) in Fig.~\ref{fig:reg_ratio}.
 Compared with $IR_5$, the reconstruction result of our method is more complete.
-Compared with $IR_{25}$ and $IR_{50}$, our method has a comparable registration rate but is significantly faster.
-On the one hand, the acceleration of matching comes from the improvement of precision.
+Compared with $IR_{25}$ and $IR_{50}$, our method has a comparable registration ratio but is significantly faster.
+The improvement in speed comes from the reduction in matching operations.
+We plot the number of matching operations for different methods to demonstrate the advantages of the proposed method in Fig.~\ref{fig:mat_ratio}.
+The proposed method reduces the number of matching operations by $30\sim 60\%$ compared to $IR_{25}$, while maintaining a similar number of registered frames.
+On the one hand, the reduction in the number of match operation comes from the improvement of precision.
 The precision of our method is higher than $IR_{25}$ and $IR_{50}$ on average, which means that our method can accurately predict overlapping images.
 On the other hand, our method only matches the potentially registered frames, while the image retrieval based matching method matches all frames.
 This difference also causes a gap in speed.
 In addition, compared with $IR_{5}$ and $IR_{25} $, the recall of our method is the highest on average.